Pros: Superb off-the-line acceleration; blurring top speed; racing-caliber handling; potent stopping power; iconic status

 To maintain surefootedness, the Corvette is equipped with ABS, traction control and stability control.
 The Z06 and ZR1 enhance their road grip even further with the Performance Traction Management system.

-The Corvette's straight-line performance is its single greatest attribute.
-Combining tremendous throttle response, top-end power, a short-throw shifter and an aerodynamic shape, this car was built to reach blurring speeds quickly and gobble up long stretches of road.
+The Corvette’s straight-line performance is its single greatest attribute.
+Combining tremendous throttle response, top-end power, a short-throw shifter and an aerodynamic shape, this car was built to reach blurring speeds on long stretches of road.

-Factoring in its ability to take corners with incredible precision and grip, the Vette proves to be a genuine American track star that can run on a raceway alongside the most revered Italian and German performance cars.
-Responsive, on-center steering also adds to the Corvette's athleticism, whether on a track or on a series of tight canyon switchbacks.
+Now factor in its ability to take corners with incredible precision and grip, and what you have is a genuine American track star that can run on a raceway alongside the most revered Italian and German performance cars.
+Its responsive, on-center steering also adds to the Corvette’s athleticism, whether that be on a track or on a series of tight canyon switchbacks.

-Other higher-end performance and aero upgrades include staggered tire sizes (both diameter and width vary front to rear), a front splitter and a rear spoiler.
-A ZR1-style rear spoiler is now available on the base Corvette and the Grand Sport.
+Other higher-end performance and aero upgrades include varying width tires (19- and 20-inch), a front splitter and a rear spoiler.

 In terms of ride, the Corvette benefits from three compliant suspension packages, including Magnetic Ride Control.
-Despite its hard-core track acumen, all Corvette models, including the ZR1, are surprisingly comfortable in everyday driving.
-Selectable modes for Sport and Touring allow the driver to switch modes based on the venue.
+Despite its hard-core track acumen, the Corvette is surprisingly comfortable for the everyday drive.
+And that includes the ZR1.
+Selectable modes for Sport and Touring allow the driver to switch driving styles based on the venue.

 The convertible Vette is just as capable as its coupe counterpart.
-The major difference, aside from its wind-in-your-hair capability, is that it lets in more road noise with the top up.
+The major difference is that it lets in more road noise.

 Other Cars to Consider

-Nissan GT-R - Many consider the GT-R a better performance value than the Z06 and ZR1.
-Also, the GT-R's interior is more sophisticated.
+Nissan GT-R –Many consider the GT-R a better performance value than the Z06 and ZR1.
+Also, the GT-R’s interior is more refined.

-Ford Mustang Shelby GT500 - The Mustang is powerful and gratifying, but not in the way the Corvette is.
-And the Corvette is a far better-handling machine.
-Price-wise, the GT500 and the Corvette are similar.
+Ford Mustang Shelby GT500 – The Mustang is powerful and gratifying, but not in the way the Corvette is.
+And the Corvette’s a far better-handling machine.
+The GT500 is less expensive, and for good reason.

-Of the five 2013 Chevrolet Corvette models, the Grand Sport makes the most sense to us.
+Of the four Corvette models, the Grand Sport makes the most sense to us.
 It offers significant performance upgrades over the base model, including a stiffer suspension, specially tuned dampers and more powerful brakes, making it a truly track-capable car.
-At the same time, it's a serious performance value, far less expensive than the Z06 or the ZR1.
+At the same time, it’s a serious performance value, far less expensive than the Z06 or the ZR1.
 In addition, the Grand Sport touts a unique sporting character with distinctive exterior styling cues.
-We recommend adding the 60th Anniversary Design Package for a more distinctive look.
+We recommend adding the Chevrolet Centennial Edition trim package for a little extra flash.